 Triggers when the shopper makes payments from a number of countries in a given time period.
 Fraudsters use proxies to mask their location.
 They attempt payment with a card issued in a different location to the proxy.
-This check tries to identify fraudsters based on this.
 Establish a limit for both the number of countries and the timeframe allowed.
 The default is 2 times over 30 days.

 The risk fires on the transaction after the set limit.
 So, if you set a limit of 2 in 30 days, it fires on the 3rd country recorded in that 30 days.

 Triggers when the number of refused payments exceedes a limit in a given time period.
 Many refusals in a row can indicate a fraud attack is being detected by RevenueProtect.

-This check uses RevenueProtect data, but not issuer data.
+This rule uses RevenueProtect data, but not issuer data.
 To include issuer data, see Shopper Consecutive Refusals.
 If you set a threshold of 3 refusals in 7 days, this rule is triggered on the 4th consecutive refusal.

 High amount velocity

 Triggers if a shopper makes a specified number of high-value transactions in a given time period.